 That means if you brought in $100,000 worth of revenue in a year and spent $12,000 in marketing and advertising costs, your taxable liability immediately decreases to $88,000 (Without even considering all the other deductions we just went over!).

-With NEXT you can manage your coverage 24/7 with easy DIY access.
-That’s a huge win right there.
-Let us put together a comprehensive electrician insurance plan designed just for you.
+NEXT lets you manage your insurance coverage 24/7 via web or mobile app.
+We can help you put together a comprehensive electrician insurance plan designed just for you.

-NEXT has helped more than 420,000 small businesses find the right business insurance coverage at an affordable price.
+NEXT has helped hundreds of thousands of small businesses find the right business insurance coverage at an affordable price.